-GBYLA OFF-SEASON PRACTICE/PLAY POLICY
+GBYLA OFF SEASON PRACTICE/PLAY POLICY

-Youth: Off-season practice or play is at the sole discretion of the Head Coach as representative for his/her GBYLA Member Organization.
-The Head Coach and community lacrosse program assume all responsibility and liability for any player participating in off-season practice or play as well as obtain any insurance policies required by school or park & recreation.
+Youth: Off-season practice or play is at the sole discretion of the Head Coach as representative for his/her GBYLA Community Lacrosse Program.
+The Head Coach and Community Lacrosse Program he/she represents assumes all responsibility and liability for any player participating in off-season practice or play as well as obtaining any insurance policies required by school or park and recreation.

-High School: Refer to GBYLA High School Rules in this document.
+High School: Refer to GBYLA High School Rules located in this document.